Network troubleshooting

 Config file

-Your config files are generated in your ~/.config/darkirc directory.
+Your config files are generated in your ~/.config/darkfi directory.
 You'll have to run each daemon once for the app to spawn a config file, which you can review and edit.
 There is also helpful information within the config files.

 Node information script

-$ python3 node_get-info.py
+$ python node_get-info.py

 Hostlist issues